Mirai Sentai Timeranger: Ranger Captain: Ryuya

 Ranger Captain: Ryuya (レンジャー隊長リュウヤ, Renjā Taichō Ryūya): TDB commanding officer in 3000, the first Time Red, the original Time Fire, and a descendant of Tatsuya.
 Later in the series, he travels to 2000 to take over the role of Time Red once more, but returns the changer to Tatsuya soon after.
-Uninterested in the past, Ryuuya insists that Yuuri and the others return to the future, as the Lambda 2000 intends to cause the Earth in the past to cease to exist.
+Uninterested in the past, Ryuya insists that the others Timerangers return to the future, as the Lambda 2000 intends to cause the Earth in the past to cease to exist.
 However, once they return, he attempts to erase their memories of their time in 2000–2001, telling the Timerangers how their actions in the past have changed their futures for the better.
-However, Yuuri and the others flee just as Ayase confronts and mortally wounds Ryuuya.
-Ryuuya reveals that, not only is he the one who lets Don Dolnero escape into the past, but everything leading to the Timerangers being formed and Gien's insanity reaching its peak are also planned to ensure that the "better" of the two futures he saw would come to pass.
+However, the other Timerangers flee just as Ayase confronts and mortally wounds Ryuya.
+Ryuya reveals that, not only is he the one who lets Don Dolnero escape into the past, but everything leading to the Timerangers being formed and Gien's insanity reaching its peak are also planned to ensure that the "better" of the two futures he saw would come to pass.
 He also reveals that the Timerangers are supposed to die in the first giant battle, and the aid he sends save their lives many times over.
-The original pilot of the V-Rex, Ryuuya discovers two futures six years earlier when the G-Zord gets lost in space-time, along with him: one with Gien's battle with the V-Rex destroying a third of the 21st century, and another in which Gien's death by the G-Zord leads to the complete destruction of the 31st century.
-In both futures, however, Ryuuya, as Time Fire, dies.
-To prevent his demise, Ryuuya sets up the V-Rex's disappearance to ensure that someone from the past will become Time Fire and die in his place.
+The original pilot of the V-Rex, Ryuya discovers two futures six years earlier when the G-Zord gets lost in space-time, along with him: one with Gien's battle with the V-Rex destroying a third of the 21st century, and another in which Gien's death by the G-Zord leads to the complete destruction of the 31st century.
+In both futures, however, Ryuya, as Time Fire, dies.
+To prevent his demise, Ryuya sets up the V-Rex's disappearance to ensure that someone from the past will become Time Fire and die in his place.
 However, his actions merely change the manner in which he dies, and when he dies.
 Before his death, he asks how he could possibly be blamed for doing what he did, saying that he wanted to do what the Timerangers were doing for themselves: to make a better future.

-Masaru Nagai portrays Ryuuya as well as Tatsuya in a dual role.
+Masaru Nagai portrays Ryuya as well as Tatsuya in a dual role.